 If your domain name is not registered on WordPress.com, we’ve added instructions for several popular providers below.
 First, make sure you have set up an email hosting account with one of these providers:

 - Zoho Mail (free for up to 25 mailboxes; includes support)

-- Google Apps ($50 per mailbox per year; includes support)
+- G Suite ($50 per mailbox per year; includes support)